 L=(m+1)(A/22.1)m

-Where,

-L is the slope length factor at some point on the landscape, λ_A is the area of upland flow, m is an adjustable value depending on the soil’s susceptibility to erosion,

-22.1 is the unit plot length.
+Where L is the slope length factor at some point on the landscape, λ_A is the area of upland flow, m is an adjustable value depending on the soil’s susceptibility to erosion,and 22.1 is the unit plot length.

 S=(sin(0.01745xdeg)/0.09)n

-Where,

-θ is the slope in degrees, 0.09 is the slope gradient constant, and n is an adjustable value depending on the soil’s susceptibility to erosion
+Whereθ is the slope in degrees, 0.09 is the slope gradient constant, and n is an adjustable value depending on the soil’s susceptibility to erosion.

 These equations were combined and input into “Raster Calculator” in ArcMap.
 Values for m and n were taken from published literature to give good results in high spatial variability (Oliveira et al. 2013).
-The final equation as entered in to “Raster Calculator” was:
+The final equation as entered in “Raster Calculator” was:

 Power(“flow accumulation raster”*[cell resolution in meters]/22.1,0.4)*Power(Sin(“slope raster in degrees”*0.01745))/0.09, 1.4)*1.4

 Curvature topography for Rwanda and Uganda was created using the SRTM2 DEMs and the ArcMap “Curvature” tool.
 Both plan and profile curvatures were generated and were then clipped to the study area.
-Positive plan curvature values indicate divergence of flow while negative values indicate convergence.
-Positive profile curvature values indicate convex profiles while negative values indicate concave profiles.
+Positive plan curvature values indicated divergence of flow while negative values indicated convergence.
+Positive profile curvature values indicated convex profiles while negative values indicated concave profiles.

 A raster image depicting distance from roads was created using a roads shapefile obtained from SEDAC Global Roads Open Access Dataset and the “Euclidean Distance” tool.
 The raster was then clipped to the study area.

 IMI is a measure of relative soil moisture first described in Iverson et al. 1997.
 A revised formula was used due to differences in soil data.
 First, hillshade, curvature, and flow accumulation were derived in ArcMap.
-These were then standardized on a 0-1 scale using raster calculator.
+These were then standardized on a 0-1 scale using Raster Calculator.
 Soils data were obtained from the International Soil Reference and Information Centre website.
 Soil drainage class and soil depth to bedrock data were obtained in 250 m resolution.
 Soil depth was divided by soil drainage class and then standardized on a 0-1 scale to give water holding capacity.
 IMI was then derived using the following equation in raster calculator:

 (“hillshade raster”*.4)+(“flow accumulation raster”* .3)+(“curvature raster”*.1)+(“water holding capacity raster”*.2)

 The surface area ratio shows how rugged the terrain is.
 This helped identify landscape patterns that corresponded with soil characteristics, vegetation, or rock type.
 First, a minimum elevation raster, a maximum elevation raster, and a smoothed DEM were calculated by using the “Focal Statistics” tool in ArcMap.
-Then, the surface area ratio was calculated by using the following equation in raster calculator:
+Then, the surface area ratio was calculated with the following equation in raster calculator:

 (“10x10” - “minDEM”) / (“maxDEM” - “minDEM”)

-Where,

-10x10 is the smoothed elevation raster

-minDEM is the minimum elevation raster

-maxDEM is the maximum elevation raster
+Where 10x10 refers to the smoothing factor for the elevation raster, minDEM is the minimum elevation raster, andmaxDEM is the maximum elevation raster

 The Topographic Wetness Index (TWI) is a steady-state wetness index showing how wet an area may be based on the topography.
 This was calculated by using a DEM over the study area.
 First, flow direction, flow accumulation, and slope were derived in ArcMap.
-Next, TWI was calculated by using the following equation in raster calculator:
+Next, TWI was calculated from the following equation in raster calculator:

 Ln((“FlowAcc” * 900) / Tan(“Slope”))

-Where, FlowAcc is the flow accumulation
+Where, FlowAcc is the flow accumulation...

 IV.
 Results & Discussion